-In advanced cases, papillary RCC may spread to the lymph nodes, liver, lungs and bones.
+In advanced cases, papillary RCC may spread to the lymph nodes, liver, lungs, and bones.
 If your cancer has already spread to other parts of the body, surgery may still be useful to relieve symptoms such as pain and bleeding, or to help control the chemical balance in the blood.
-Surgery after the cancer has spread does not usually cure the cancer, so it is important to think carefully about the risks and benefits it may bring.
+Surgery after the cancer has spread does not usually cure the cancer, so it is important to think carefully about the risks and benefits involved.

-Sometimes, if there is metastatic spread to just the lymph nodes, lung, or liver, this can be removed by surgery as well.
-Removing as many of the metastatic tumours from, for example, the lung or liver can improve your overall survival.
+Sometimes, if there is metastatic spread to just the lymph nodes, lung, or liver, the metastatic tumours may be removed by surgery.
+If possible, removing as many of the metastatic tumours from, for example, the lung or liver might improve your overall survival.